enviodev/docs/docs/hosted-service.md

 1. Deploy your indexer via git
 ![add org](/img/hosted-service/push.jpg)

 > For subsequent releases, we recommend setting branch protection rules that prevent direct pushes to your release branch.
-Instead , making pull requests from a feature branch into the release branch is recommended📓
+Instead, making pull requests from a feature branch into the release branch is recommended📓

 ## Deployment limits